cosmos72/stmx/README.md

 To actually use hardware transactions with STMX, you will need:
 * one of the above CPUs
 * a 64-bit unix-like OS (currently tested on Debian GNU/Linux x86_64)
-* a 64-bit installation of Steel Back Common Lisp (SBCL) version 1.0.55 or later (currently tested on SBCL for x86-64, version 1.1.9)
+* a 64-bit installation of Steel Bank Common Lisp (SBCL) version 1.0.55 or later (currently tested on SBCL for x86-64, version 1.1.9)
   Note: x86-64 is often named AMD64 - they are the same thing
 * the latest STMX version - download it from [GitHub](https://github.com/cosmos72/stmx)